EcomTree/runpod-comfyui-cloud/CONTRIBUTING.md

-# Contributing to RunPod ComfyUI H200
+# Contributing to RunPod ComfyUI Cloud

 Thanks for your interest in contributing!
 This project maintains production-ready ComfyUI Docker images for RunPod.